 “We offer our customers special developments they can use in production immediately after delivery,” says Managing Director Fabian Gallenbach.
 With his ten employees, SOGA Gallenbach GmbH in Pforzheim designs and develops special machines as well as solutions for fixture constructions and 3D printing and sells pneumatic components.
 The customers come from industries such as medical technology and aerospace engineering.
 “These industries have an especially high demand for precision,” Gallenbach says.
 And he knows a thing or two about precision.
 Gallenbach completed his trained at a Swiss watch manufacturer, where he learned to cut a micrometer in half.
 When founding the company, his goal was to take the precision he had learned and use it in machine building.
 This enables the company to meet customers’ constantly increasing requirements.
 “We hardly ever get simple requests anymore,” the managing director notes.
 When executing these demanding solutions, SOGA Gallenbach relies on the support of selected suppliers—or, better yet, partners.
 STÖBER Antriebstechnik GmbH + Co.
 KG, also headquartered in Pforzheim, has been one such partner for years.

-Screwing without Rework
+Special Machines: Screwing without Rework

 SOGA Gallenbach is in frequent contact with STOBER.
 For new projects, this makes it easier to immediately get down to the details.
 The drive specialists have helped the machine builder many times when they were looking for the right motor/gear unit combination—such as when developing a multi-screwing unit.
-The customer was ROMA, a leading manufacturer of sun protection systems such as roller shutters, venetian blinds and textile screens.
+The customer was ROMA, a leading manufacturer of special machines like sun protection systems such as roller shutters, venetian blinds and textile screens.

 Previously, the medium-sized manufacturer drilled and screwed up to three aluminum or plastic profile rails using an automatically moving screwing unit with screw feed—without any monitoring measures.
 “Especially with wrought aluminum alloys, the drill screw frequently created chips between the screw head and profile rail,” says Gallenbach.
 A visible cap is placed on top of the screw, but because of the chips, the cap cannot be attached properly.
 The employees in production would repeatedly have to rework the piece manually.
 ROMA wanted to prevent this going forward.

-"Over the past 15 years, we have developed more than 50 screwing units with torques from 0.4 to 200 newton meters," says Gallenbach.
-"As a result, we made it possible for our customers to mount screws without needing the worker to manually retighten or perform rework."
-ROMA wanted a solution that also predrilled the profile rails to be processed, in lengths from 710 to 5,710 millimeters.
+“Over the past 15 years, we have developed more than 50 screwing units with torques from 0.4 to 200 newton meters,” says Gallenbach.
+“As a result, we made it possible for our customers to mount screws without needing the worker to manually retighten or perform rework.”
+ROMA wanted a solution for its special machines that also predrilled the profile rails to be processed, in lengths from 710 to 5,710 millimeters.

 SOGA developed a screwing unit able to monitor different screwing depths and tightening torques for reliable processes.
-"We developed a strategy specifically for plastic screw connections in which our pneumatic screwdriver operates with pressure pulses," Gallenbach explains.
+“We developed a strategy specifically for plastic screw connections in which our pneumatic screwdriver operates with pressure pulses,” Gallenbach explains the special machine.
 Plastic does not require the final torque to be any higher during the final tightening process than at any other point.
 This means that the unit has to be sensitive.
 The engineers also equipped the system with two drawers for loading the profile rails.
 As a result, the machine supplies profiles for processing either separately or synchronously.
 The components are manually inserted and clamped.

 The Right Motor/Gear Unit Combination